 Detectify Data Processing Agreement

-These terms are between the user/client (below, the “Controller”) and Detectify AB, org.nr.
+These terms are between You, the user/customer (below, the “Controller”) and Detectify AB, org.nr.
 556985-9084, Mäster Samuelsgatan 56, 111 21 Stockholm, Sweden (below, the “Processor”).
 The Controller and the Processor are separately referred to as “Party” and jointly as the “Parties”.

-The Processor may only process the Personal Information in accordance with the DPA, applicable data protection legislation (“Applicable Legislation”) and for providing the Service to the Controller.
+The Processor may only process the Personal Information in accordance with the DPA, applicable data protection legislation (the laws and regulations, including of the European Union, the European Economic Area, their member states and the United Kingdom, applicable to the processing of Personal Data, including Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016) (“Applicable Legislation”) and for providing the Service to the Controller.
 It is the responsibility and liability of The Controller that its instructions for the processing of Personal Information comply with Applicable Legislation and that the Controller further meets all other obligations of a controller under Applicable Legislation.

 In the event that the Processor believes that any instructions from the Controller violate Applicable Legislation, the Processor shall refrain from acting on such instructions and promptly notify the Controller and await amended instructions.

 The Processor shall maintain adequate security measures to ensure that the Personal Information is protected against destruction, modification and proliferation.
 The Processor shall further ensure that Personal Information is protected against unauthorized access and that access events are logged and traceable.